NorfairKing/centjes/README.md

 # Centjes

-A comprehensive personal finances tool.
+A comprehensive plaintext personal finances tool.

+## Goals

+* Make it easy to file tax declarations.
+* Automate as much as possible.
+* Make it _very_ hard to make mistakes.

+## Pipeline

 External Providers